stemple/bridge_tester/README.md

 The design of the bridge tester was created using Autodesk Fusion 360 and you can see and even download the project here: http://a360.co/2oUvVD8

+## The PCB and circuit diagram
+The four sensors are combined together in a small PCB.
+I have included the PCB design file and the circuit diagram in the folder PCB Design.

 ## The Software
 The software that runs the system is broken into two parts: